Eclipse-SDV-Hackathon-Chapter-Two/challenge-shift-to-sdv/README.md

 The command automatically follows the logs so you can get some :popcorn: and enjoy the show.
 If you get tired of it, you can always interrupt following the logs with a `ctrl + C`.

+### Send data between containers using eCAL

+If you want to send data from one container to another one using eCAL topics, please have a look [here](./ecal_between_containers.md) and follow the tutorial.
+The tutorial includes an example eCAL publisher app and an example eCAL subscriber app receiving dummy data from the publisher app over a podman network using eCAL.

 ### Getting Ankaios logs

 If you need some logs from Ankaios to get even deeper insights into the cluster, you can have a look in the `.logs` folder or follow the logs with the `tail -f <path to log>` command.